NCAA Basketball Eligibility Registration Center Guide is the roadmap to your dream of playing college basketball.

 NCAA eligibility is determined by meeting academic standards, adhering to amateurism rules, and registering with the NCAA Eligibility Center.

-When should I register with the NCAA Eligibility Center?
+When should I register with the NCAA Basketball Eligibility Registration Center

 You should ideally register with the NCAA Eligibility Center at the start of your junior year in high school.

 How many years of NCAA eligibility do I have?